fsoubelet/dotfiles/README.md

 ### Prerequisites

 My go-to python distribution is the [Anaconda][anaconda] distribution.
 It is recommended to install it before running the installation script.
-You can download your wanted version [here][anacondadownload].
+You can download your favorite version [here][anacondadownload].

 ### Necessary tools

 Make sure you have up-to-date software and Xcode command line tools.
-On a sparkling fresh installation of macOS:
+On a sparkling fresh installation of macOSn run:

 ```sh
 sudo softwareupdate -i -a